 Nothing we have spoken of can come about unless we accept the idea that a change of sinful and obsolete social structures is necessary and urgent in Guatemala.
-We want to make our own the strong words of John Paul II in his historic message at Oaxaca, Mexico in 1979: "Real, efficacious measures must be put in practice at the local, national and international levels along the broad lines set out in the Encyclical MATER ET MAGISTRA."
+We want to make our own the strong words of John Paul II in his historic message at Gaxaca, Mexico in 1979: "Real, efficacious measures must be put in practice at the local, national and international levels along the broad lines set out in the Encyclical MATER ET MAGISTRA."

 4.4.2 The Pope invites us to follow the broad guidelines set out by John XXIII's Encyclical MATER ET MAGISTRA which has been called the campesinos' "Magna Carta".
-This Encyclical, in effect, highlights the emphasis that should be given to the agricultural sector when it says: "Now in order to attain a proportionate development among the different sectors of the economy, it is also absolutely essential (that there be) an economic policy in regard to farming, followed by public, political and economic authorities, who must deal with the following areas: fiscal responsibility (taxation), credits, social security, prices, publicity and complementary industries and, finally, the perfecting of the farming enterprise structure."
+This Encyclical, in effect, highlights the emphasis that should be given to the agricultural sector when it says: "Now in order to attain a proportionate development among the different sectors of the economy, it is also absolutely essential (that there be) an economic policy in regard to farming, followed by public, political and economic authorities, who must deal with the following areas: fiscal responsibility (taxation), credits, social security, prices, publicity and compress tructure."
 (M.M.131).